maguirre1/maguirre1.github.io/_teaching/2021-winter-BIODS360.md

 location: "Stanford, CA"
 ---

 I was a graduate student mentor for the [Inclusive Mentoring in Data Science](https://med.stanford.edu/dbds/education/mentoring-in-data-science.html) Program under supervision from Professor Chiara Sabatti.
-I held weekly mentor meetings and developed personalized data science curriculums for undergraduate and community college students from backgrounds currently underrepresented in data science.
+I held weekly mentee meetings and developed personalized data science curriculums for undergraduate and community college students from backgrounds currently underrepresented in data science.
 As part of the deparment course offering, I also participated in mentor meetings and seminars designed to strengthen teaching and mentorship skills.
 I was a program mentor in Winter 2021 (IMDS' inaugural year) and Winter 2022.

 A description of the course is below.
 Please see the linked website above for more information about the IMDS program.